 A. 3Strands will wholesale products to qualified retailers with a resale license.
 Other programs are available for churches and non-profits to raise money through the sale of 3Strands products.

-Q. 50% of the profits goes back to the young women in Cambodia.
-Where does the other 50% go?
+Q. What portion of the profits go back to the young women in Cambodia?

 Q. How many bracelets can the young women make a day?

 A. Average is about 20/day.

 Q. How many boxes?

 Q. Where does the food come from that they eat during their breaks and meals?
 Is it provided for them? (cooking, cleaning, serving etc. is done on a rotation type schedule among the young women)

 A. We provide a free lunch for all the girls that we all eat together and have a hired part-time cook to prepare the meal, clean the kitchen/dining area, etc.